Sivut kuvina

 shipped

-126. If any goods shall be shipped, put off, or water- Goods borne to be shipped without being duly cleared, or other- contrary to wise, contrary to the provisions of this Ordinance, the same regulations shall be liable to forfeiture.
+126. If any goods shall be shipped, put off, or water- Goods borne to be shipped without being duly cleared, or otherwise, contrary to the provisions of this Ordinance, the same regulations shall be liable to forfeiture.

 forfeited.